Hold and Improve -Volume Alpha-

 Aviation Related Stories: Whenever you get aircraft involved the level of intensity gets turned up a notch and all sorts of crazy things can happen.
 Puking can happen too… lots of puking.

 Pregnant on the Fireline: There are few women in the “pregnant on the fireline” club but each one of them surely has an awesome story to share.

 Tips, Tricks, and Tweaks: Think about all the hacks you’ve come up with in your fire career and share the best one.

-If you don’t know….
-Now you know: Share healthy insights, explain how to identify certain tree/plant/fungi species in the wild, define random fire terminology, etc.
+Now you know: Explain how to identify certain tree/plant/fungi species in the wild, etc.